 3. that the action of the verb is directed at anyone and everyone who persistently disobeys the Truth in doctrine and practice, thus causing divisions and offenses.

-3. any argument that this passage calls for admonition, while granting the admonitory effect of the "avoiding."
+3. any admonition in this passage except the admonition of "avoiding." any argument that this passage ealls for admonition, while granting the admonitory effect of the "arciding."

-For the purpose of discussion this point can be considered thetically and antithetically at the same time.
-The point is that this passage is dealing with people who, as far as our generation is concerned, always have been disobedient to the Truth or people who once were obedient but who, despite all admonition, have become persistently disobedient.
-The latter situation concerns us chiefly at the moment.
-Romans 16,17 PRESUPPOSES loving admonition.
-It comes after such admonition has failed, for it has to do with people who are persistently disobedient, and are thus causing divisions and offenses.
+For the purpose of discussion this point, thetically and antithetically at the same time.
+The point is that this passage is dealing with as for as our generation is concerned people who always have been disobedient to the Truth or people who once were obedient but who despite all admonition have become persistently disobedient.
+The latter situation concernstance at the moment.

+Romans 16, 17 presupposes loving admonitions.
+It comes after such admonition has failed, for it has to do with people who are persistently disobedient, and are thus causers of divisions and offenses.
 This passage is the end of the trail.
-Its only admonition is the possible admonitory effect of the "avoiding."
+Its only admonition is the admonitory exect of the "avoiding."

-St. Paul's letters abound in exhortations and instruction regarding the admonition of the brother who errs.
-Romans 14 and 15 are two such chapters.
-They advise the strong how to deal with the weak in a loving manner regarding eating meats and observing days and other vestiges of Jewism.
-When one reads I Corinthians, one has reason to be thankful for not having all the problems to face that Paul faced in that one congregation.
-Paul had to deal with schismatic people, a morally defunct person, people who were in error regarding the Lord's Supper, and even some who held the heretical view that there is no resurrection.
+St. Paul's letters abound in exhortations and instructions regarding the adminition of the brother who errs.
+Romans In and 15 are two such chapters which advise the strong how to deal with the weak in a loving manner regarding eating meats and observing days and other vestiges of Jewism.
+When one readstEcCorinthians, one has reason to be thankful for not having all the problems to face that Paul faced in that one congregation

+Paul had to deal with schismatic neople, a norally defunct person, people who were in error regarding the Lord's Supper, and even some who held the heretical view that there is no resurrection.
 The whole epistle is a model example of loving admonition, that fervent seeking to show the sinner the error of his ways and lead him back to the Truth.
-In Galatians Paul strikes out vigorously against the errorists who teach a gospel which is not another, chapter one, but deals so gently with the victims of those errors in chapter six.
-In II Thessalonians, three, Paul is dealing with brethren who have progressed to the point of making propaganda for their errors by their way of life.
+In Galatians Faul strikes out vigorously against the errorists who teach a gospel which is not another, chapter one, but deals so gently with the victims of those errors in chapter 6.
+In II Thessalonians, Paul is dealing with brethren who have progressed to the point of making propaganda for their errors by their way of life.
 The situation is more serious.
-St. Paul directs the Thessalonians to a form of withdrawal for the purpose of shaming the brother, yet all within the bonds of fellowship.
-In all this instruction regarding admonition and in his own practice of such admonition, as we see it in his epistles, St. Paul is but applying unto himself and others the three parables of our Lord recorded in Luke 15: the parables of the Lost Sheep, the Lost Piece of Silver, and the Lost Sons.
-But when we come to Romans 16,17, St. Paul takes us beyond all of this.
-What is the Christian to do when he is confronted with those who persistently disobey the Truth in doctrine and practice, thus causing divisions and offenses?
-When that situation grises, Paul says, then you mark and avoid.
-That's no time for admonition although the action of "avoiding" may still have an admonitory effect upon the causers of divisions and offenses.
+St. Paul directs the Thessalonians to a form of withdrawal for the purpose of shaming the brother, yet all within the bonds of fellowship. this instruction regarding admonition and in his own practice of such admonition, as we see it in his epistles, St. Paul is but applying unto himself and other, the three parables of our Bord recorded in Luke The Parables of the Lost Sheep, the Lost Piece of Silver, and the Lost Sons.
+But when we come to Romans 16, 17 St. Paul takes us beyond all of this.
+What is the Christian to do when he is confronted with those who persistently disobey the Truth in doctrine and practice, thus causing divisions and offenses.
+When that situation arises, Paul sgys, That's no time for admenition The action of "a roiding" may stilly have an administery then you mark and avoid.
+The only admonition fitting such is the estect upon the converse the derisins ansoftenses.

 Blest be the tie that binds

 Our hearts in Christian love;

 The fellowship of kindred minds

 Is like to that above.
-Hymn 464.
-S. 1
+Hymn 464, S. 1

 III.
-ON THE MEANING OF THE VERB, AVOID.
-(EKKA/VETE)
+ON THE HEANING OF THE VERB, AVOID. (okklimate) WE APPIR' - WE REJECT -